jonussy/quik-recipes/README.md

 # quik-recipes

-A small recipe project using HTML
+A small recipe project using learned HTML from The Odin Project